-This treatment pathway applies to adult patients with a diagnosis of psoriasis who are approaching treatment with biologic therapy being treated in secondary or tertiary care.
+This treatment pathway applies to adult patients with a diagnosis of psoriasis who are approaching treatment with targeted immunomodulatory medications and are being treated in secondary or tertiary care.

 2. Rationale

 This treatment pathway provides an evidence-based approach for the treatment of psoriasis whilst maximising cost effectiveness and clinical outcome for use by all healthcare professionals involved in patient care.